jkguiang/AutoDQM/README.md

 ###### index.php
 - [x] Previews input in a readable way
-- [x] Gives a clear indication on the status of a user's query
+- [x] Gives a clear indication of the status of a user's query

 ###### search.php
 - [x] Allows user to quickly search data set names